 A nice, accurate detail clearly visible here is the sticker on the side indicating a vehicle provided by the US under the Mutual Defense Assistance Program.
 (See a full-size reproduction of the clasped hands sticker on CJ3B.info, 130K PNG).

-Other small details include the Willys "factory to farm" dash plate (50K GIF), diamond-pattern step, tailgate chains and rear bumperettes.
+Other small details include the Willys "factory to farm" dash plate (80K JPEG), diamond-pattern step, tailgate chains and rear bumperettes.